 While the principal Western dolphin broker reportedly quit the business in 2010, two other capture enterprises remain and dolphins continue to be captured.

-The capture process in the Solomon Islands varies and to a large extent is opportunistic—sometimes nets are involved and sometimes dolphins are driven to shore through cooperation between fishermen.
+The capture process in Solomon Islands varies and to a large extent is opportunistic—sometimes nets are involved and sometimes dolphins are driven to shore through cooperation between fishermen.
 In all cases, dolphins suffer stress from the chase, capture, handling, confinement and transportation from point of capture, to temporary pens, and ultimately to facilities thousands of miles away.

 The transportation of wild animals across oceans causes immense stress, and death is not an unusual fate for the dolphins even prior to the stress of life-long captivity.
 From the 2003 sale to Mexico, one of the 28 dolphins died just days after arriving, and today less than half remain alive.
 Four of the 28 animals shipped in 2007 to Dubai, United Arab Emirates, are thought to have died, as they have been replaced with animals from the Taiji drive hunts.